Two Killed Fighting Wildfire In Greece - UrduPoint

 Two Killed Fighting Wildfire In Greece

-Athens, (APP - UrduPoint / Pakistan Point News - 30th Sep, 2024) A forest fire in central Greece has killed two men who were helping firefighters tackle the blaze, authorities said Monday.
+Athens, (APP - UrduPoint / Pakistan Point News - 30th Sep, 2024) Two men have died in central Greece while trying to help firefighters tackle a forest fire that has forced several villages to be evacuated, authorities said Monday.

 Anastasios Giolis, the deputy governor of Corinth, told public broadcaster ERT that two men were killed fighting the flames, calling it a "tragic accident".

-The men's charred bodies were found near the village of Ellinikon, according to media reports.
+The charred bodies of the men, aged 35 and 40, were found near the village of Elliniko, according to media reports.

 Two firefighters were slightly injured, fire services told AFP.

-The fire broke out on Sunday and spread rapidly due to strong winds, making it "difficult to control", the fire services said.
+The fire broke out on Sunday and spread rapidly due to strong winds and high temperatures, making it "difficult to control", the fire services said.

-Five localities near the fire were told to evacuate, including Pyrgos, Elliniko and Kallithea.
+A dozen localities near the fire have been told to evacuate, including Pyrgos, Elliniko and Kallithea.

-Fifteen vehicles, seven water bombers and three helicopters were deployed to fight the blaze on Sunday, according to the fire brigade.
+Nearly 400 firefighters were fighting the blaze on Monday, according to the fire brigade.

+The task of extinguishing the flames was complicated by the area's dense vegetation and hilly terrain.

-Numerous regions of Greece were placed under an orange fire alert on Sunday and Monday due to winds reaching speeds of 50 to 75 kilometres an hour.
+Numerous regions of Greece were placed on an orange fire alert on Sunday and Monday due to winds reaching speeds of 50 to 75 kilometres an hour (80-120 mph).

+The fire department said over 50 rural fires had broken out over the past 24 hours.

+Scientists have warned for years that human-induced climate change is driving longer-lasting, more intense and more frequent heatwaves, droughts and other extreme weather events.

+There were 50 percent more wildfires between May and the end of August this year than there were during the same period in 2023, according to the government.

+On Sunday, the temperature was 30 degrees Celsius (86 Fahrenheit) in Athens, though the heat is expected to recede later in the week.

-The summer wildfire season in Greece this year has seen daily blazes after the Mediterranean country recorded its warmest winter and the hottest June and July since reliable data collection began in 1960.
+The Mediterranean country recorded its warmest winter and the hottest June and July since reliable data collection began in 1960.

 In August, a massive blaze near Marathon, 40 kilometres northeast of Athens, killed one person and forced thousands to flee their homes.